 We’ll never get tired of saying that shorter cuts are the best hairstyles for thin curly hair.
 Curly hair with any curl pattern, from loose waves to tight curls, will inevitably look more voluminous with a bob.

-Fine curly hair feels best when cut a bit above the shoulder length and layered.
+Fine curly hair feels best when cut short and layered.
 The effect produced by these two tricks can be greatly enhanced with the help of side parting.
 Remember the winning formula for the most flattering fine curly haircuts: shorter length + layers + side parting.

 Loved by millions of women for flattering virtually any hair type, a short stacked curly bob is a great hairstyle for thin curly hair.
 Still, remember that you’ll need to devote some extra time and effort to style your bob.

 The best way to combat thinning curly hair is to let it go wild.
 Use the natural volume of large curls to fill in the gaps where your scalp may be showing through.
-Adding highlights to a rich base color also creates a sense of depth and texture.
 Once your hair is dry, avoid touching it, so the ringlets stay neat and frizz-free.

-Growing out the relaxer and getting back to your tight ringlets is always a good choice for a woman with fine hair.
-Combined with a shorter cut and side bangs, curls will appear even more voluminous.
+Getting a shorter cut and dimensional color is always a good choice for a woman with fine hair.
+With shorter lengths, curls are not stretched and appear tighter and more voluminous.
 And this is what you’ve been looking for, right?

 If you boast defined natural curls but lack volume, consider getting a short layered cut.
 Layers will make your pretty ringlets thrive, giving your hair that gorgeous bounce and volume.